Best Long-Term Soil Media for Container Plants

 ฝัง

 • Plants in typical potting soil will decline due to decomposing/rotting material over time as they lose oxygen and stability.
-Typical bagged soil shrinks as its made of organic material and breaks down.
-After hearing about the "Top Pot" mix that avoids these issues and provides plants with a media they need for healthy long-term growth, I sought to make a similar recipe using materials locally available in the Phoenix AZ area.
+Typical bagged soil shrinks as it's made of organic material and breaks down.
+After hearing about the "Top Pot" mix that avoids these issues and provides plants with the media they need for healthy long-term growth, I sought to make a similar recipe using materials locally available in the Phoenix AZ area.
 This video covers the process of potting up a mango seedling.
 The products and ratios are covered in detail.

 Watch Gary Matsuoka's video on proper soil: • What is Perfect Soil?